 - You have to pay 30$ extra if you require a tour guide.

-You can stop anywhere along the way without paying any extra.
+- You can stop some places along the way without paying any extra for taking photos.